yellomello/100DaysofDB/SlidesScraper/README.md

 # CMU Slides Auto Downloader
+I was bored of visiting the webpage each time to download the lecture slides as they were being uploaded weekly.
+So I wrote a script that will automatically download the lecture slides into my folder as they're uploaded.

 This project is a simple Python utility that automatically downloads lecture slides (PDFs) from the **CMU 15-445 Database Systems** course (or any webpage with linked PDFs).
 It checks for new files and saves them locally, so you don’t have to click each link manually.

 ---